 Charlotte Area Lifestyle

-Charlotte is North Carolina’s largest city and hub of art, culture end entertainment.
+Charlotte is North Carolina’s largest city and a hub of art, culture end entertainment.
 From racing to romance, finance to festivals and spas to shopping, Charlotte is a city of contrasts.
 It is both urban and urbane, yet quiet and quaint.
 Here, “church” is a verb, and the blues are an article of faith.
 It has blossomed from a somnolent little textile town to a hotspot of trade, commerce and culture without losing a bit of its sassy Southern charm.

 THE EPICENTRE